redjaguar-sapiens/foodies/readme.md

 ## Foodies - Sapiens Mod

-Adds more food options to Sapiens.
+Adds more food options and culinary decorations to Sapiens.

 ### Completed